anandtopu/data-structures-algorithms/leetcode/ArrayandMatrix/RotateImage.md

 ---

-Would you like a visual diagram of the rotation steps or a version of this algorithm using a different approach (like transpose + reverse)?

 Let's explore an alternative and visually intuitive method to rotate an \( n \times n \) matrix 90 degrees clockwise — using the **transpose + reverse** approach.